llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

   * The first argument is the variant id
   * The second argument is the name of the tuning

-For example, here is the method to define cuda GPU variants of the **MEMSET** kernel in the ``MEMSET-Cuda.cpp`` file:
+For example, here is the method to define CUDA GPU variants of the **MEMSET** kernel in the ``MEMSET-Cuda.cpp`` file:

 .. literalinclude:: ../../../src/algorithm/MEMSET-Cuda.cpp